"My physiotherapists are amazing and super helpful"

 Kristy holds an advanced Diploma of Orthopaedic Manual and Manipulative Therapy and is a Fellow of the Canadian Academy of Manipulative Therapy (CAMPT).
 She has extensive post-graduate education in the area of orthopaedic diagnosis and treatment, and has achieved internationally-recognized qualifications in hands-on manual and manipulative therapy.
 Read more about CAMPT.
 Kristy has also trained in Osteopathic Manual Technique with Professor Laurie Hartman of the British School of Osteopathy.

 Kristy is also a certified Pelvic Health Physiotherapist, and has several years experience in Pelvic Health Physiotherapy.
 She is certified to treat women, men and children.
-She has trained and mentored extensively with leaders in the field in the U.S. and Western Canada.
-She has special interest in treating female midlife issues (prolapse and incontinence), pelvic pain, male pelvic health conditions, post surgical conditions, bladder pain, sexual pain, pre-and post-partum care and birth trauma.
+Kristy has trained and mentored extensively with leaders in the field in the U.S. and Western Canada.
+She has special interest in treating female midlife issues (prolapse and incontinence), pregnancy and post-partum care, birthing injuries, male pelvic health conditions, and post-surgical conditions.
+Kristy has extensive experience in treating pelvic pain (vulvodynia, vaginismus, interstitial cystitis, painful bladder syndrome, sexual pain, coccydynia and pregnancy-related pain).

 Kristy has trained and mentored in Hand Therapy, and can treat a variety of elbow, wrist and hand injuries, including post-surgical conditions.

-Kristy has also taken advanced training in the treatment of Hip Pain and Running Injuries.
+Kristy has recently updated her advanced certification in the prevention and treatment of running injuries through therunningclinic.com.
+She has also taken advanced training in the treatment of Hip Pain.

 Stephen Hutton

 Stephen is a registered Yukon Physiotherapist and member of the Canadian Physiotherapy Association.
 Stephen graduated from the University of Saskatchewan with his Masters in Physiotherapy, and a Bachelor of Science in Kinesiology (with Distinction).
-He can treat a variety of Orthopedic and Sports conditions.
+He can treat a variety of Orthopedic and Sports conditions in adults as well as children.

 Stephen has completed Level 2 training in Manual Therapy through the Canadian Academy of Manipulative Therapy (CAMPT).
 He has trained in a variety of myofascial release and joint mobilization techniques.